YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 |ResNet-50| - | 171.56 MB | - |
 |spectral-ResNet-50-sub36| 38.80 % | 171.56 MB | 33.5 h (8 GPUs) |

-Images are stored in CPU or GPU memory as three-dimensional tensors, where a grayscale image is represented as a two-dimensional matrix.
+Color image in CPU or GPU memory is a three-dimensional tensors, Grayscale image is a two-dimensional matrix.
-Each pixel is represented as an integer of type int or a floating-point number of type float.
+Each pixel is int type or float type.
-For instance, in the PyTorch framework, once an image is loaded, it is saved in the format of "torch.FloatTensor", where each data point occupies 4 bytes.
+For instance, in the PyTorch framework, image is saved as "torch.FloatTensor", that memory consumption of each pixel is 4 bytes.
-For 14 million $224 \times 224 \times 3$ pixel color images , The actual memory size occupied by：
+For 14 million $224 \times 224 \times 3$ size color images , its memory consumption is:

 $$
 \frac{224 \times 224 \times 3 \times 14000000 \times 4} {1024 \times 1024 \times 1024} = 7,850.64 GB
 $$

-When divided into 36 parts, the size of each sub-dataset is approximately:
+When divided into 36 sub datasets, the memory consumption of each sub-dataset is approximately:

 $$
 \frac{7,850.64} {36} = 218.07 GB